 Prospective graduate students and post-docs and other particle physicists:

-With Terascale proton collisions in the LHC since March 2010, collider physics phenomenology has become a central area of particle physics.
-The LHC is the first machine that can access the energies required to systematically investigate electroweak symmetry breaking and the origin of mass, to search for supersymmetry (SUSY) in the energy range where SUSY particles are most likely to be found, or to revolutionize our understanding of space-time by detecting extra spatial dimensions.
+With Terascale proton collision data from the LHC, collider physics phenomenology has become a central area of particle physics.
+The LHC is the first machine that can access the energies required to systematically investigate electroweak symmetry breaking and the origin of mass, to search for supersymmetry (SUSY), or to revolutionise our understanding of space-time by detecting extra spatial dimensions.
 Another possibility is that the LHC finds evidence for the production of a dark matter candidate.
 Much of the evidence for dark matter comes from the study of the motions of galaxies.
 One generally finds that the gravitational mass is much larger than the luminous mass and therefore postulates an unknown type of matter that does not reveal itself by emitting electromagnetic radiation.
 The hunt for dark matter is also conducted with various dedicated direct detection experiments in deep underground laboratories.

-Information about our group can be found at theory.pp.rhul.ac.uk.
+Information about our group can be found here.